-The Program of Associate Degree in Occupational Therapy, through the continuous assessment and programmatic evaluation, offers a program of studies consistent with the latest educational tendencies, accreditation standards, and provision of services of Occupational Therapy in Puerto Rico.
+The Program of Associate Degree in Occupational Therapy, through the continuous assessment and programmatic evaluation, offers a curriculum of studies consistent with the latest educational tendencies, accreditation standards, and provision of services of Occupational Therapy in Puerto Rico.
 The Program reaffirms the human, social and spiritual values, and the ethical values of the Occupational Therapy profession.
 We visualize the formation of professionals with an Associate Degree in Occupational Therapy committed to the promotion of health, social welfare, and community service of the Puerto Rican society.
-The Program has a faculty dedicated to the teaching, research, and community service.
-This faculty is committed to maintain an academic offer of excellence consistent with the new technological advances that affirm a sustained development of the employment demand in the discipline of Occupational Therapy to develop Occupational Therapy professionals committed with their profession and with the skills of solving health and social problems in Puerto Rico.
+The Program has a faculty dedicated to the teaching, research, and service to human beings on a variety of models and rendering services systems.
+Maintaining an academic offer of excellence, consistent with the new technological advances, the program affirms a sustained development of the employment demand in the discipline of Occupational Therapy and develop professionals committed with their occupation and with the skills of solving health and social problems in Puerto Rico.

-The development of multicompetences that facilitate interdisciplinary and transdisciplinary teamwork will be promoted.
-Therefore, the curriculum content of the areas of need in the interventions and research related to the clinical and educational preparation of students and the emerging practices in the profession that lead to the integration of technological advances and engagement of the community will be reinforced so that the Associate Degree in Occupational Therapy remains at the forefront.
+The development of multicompetences that facilitate interdisciplinary and transdisciplinary teamwork, will be encouraged.
+Therefore, the curriculum content of the areas of need in the interventions and research related to the clinical and educational preparation of students and the emerging practices in the profession that lead to the integration of technological advances and engagement of the community, will be reinforced so that the Associate Degree in Occupational Therapy remains at the forefront.